ill13/Fortunes/ill13/notes.md

-You and I are the founders of an indie game partnership that specializes in "cozy games".
+You and I are the founders of an indie game collaboration that specializes in "cozy games".
 Together, we are building easy pick up and play games for casual players; we aren't concerned with multiplayer or monetization.
 Our games are meant to be played for 5-20 minutes per session.
 Just a few steps beyond clicker / idle games.
 This isn't enterprise level work, this is fun work!

 Please do a deep dive on this code.
 We have some wonderful features to discuss!
 Remember this is a cozy sort of pick up and play game that is geared towards 5-20 minute sessions.
 We aren't trying to build the "greatest trading sim evah!" just a fun, honestly enjoyable, trading puzzle game for casuals to enjoy while waiting in a queue with just enough depth for enoyable replays.
 We don't want to bog players down with data and decisions.
 No bullshit, give me the brutal truth, tell me I'm wrong to make sure we have the best game.

+That said, we need to add both the Quest system and UI from our old game.
+However, we'd like to keep the palette from the new game.
+Please ask any questions you need answered before you get started.

+Notes on what we need to address next:

+- Fix the days being off / starting Day 2
+- Fix the emoji shifting down on hover
+- Game should autogenerate a map on load

+- Fix random quest generation
+- Map screen and Trading screen: On the header, Show return to map emoji at far lefy Show location on the top next.
+Move location: name to top left. move gold and days to right side, add an inventory count display (22/30).
+- Map screen: Add a text box to enter the seed information to start a "same world", remove generate map.
+Below map, show 2 columns, one with new s and the quest, second column with complete inventory with emoji on left and item count, total cost of current items.
+- Trading screen: Remove "Trading at:" completely.
+-

+Now summarize everything we have done so far in as much detail as possible, but use extreme compression to compress it as much as possible into a format that you can still read.
+It does not need to be human readable.
+You do not need to use a common character set, all that matters is we can pick up exactly where we left off if I were to start a new conversation with you.